 In 2018, he facilitated a number of mindfulness sessions for WeYoga, Beijing - a high end yoga studio run by Indian Yoga Master Ashish Bahuguna.

-Tristan enjoys attending meditation retreats and discussing classical global philosophy, as well as indoor gardening, photography, and hiking with good friends.
+Tristan enjoys attending meditation retreats and discussing classical philosophy, as well as indoor gardening, photography, and hiking with good friends.
 He has taught three cycles of a standard eight week secular mindfulness course, and has delivered many classes of traditional Chinese mindful arts to participants from a range of cultural backgrounds and nationalities - often on a weekly rolling basis.